 Does NVR Have A Relatively High Or Low P/E For Its Industry?

-That means that the market expects NVR will outperform other companies in its industry.
+Its relatively high P/E ratio indicates that NVR shareholders think it will perform better than other companies in its industry classification.
 The market is optimistic about the future, but that doesn't guarantee future growth.
-So investors should always consider the P/E ratio alongside other factors, such as whether company directors have been buying shares.
+So investors should delve deeper.
+I like to check if company insiders have been buying or selling.

 How Growth Rates Impact P/E Ratios

-The extra options and safety that comes with NVR's US$208m net cash position means that it deserves a higher P/E than it would if it had a lot of net debt.
+The extra options and safety that comes with NVR's US$470m net cash position means that it deserves a higher P/E than it would if it had a lot of net debt.

-NVR has a P/E of 15.5.
-That's below the average in the US market, which is 17.9.
-It grew its EPS nicely over the last year, and the healthy balance sheet implies there is more potential for growth.
+NVR has a P/E of 16.0.
+That's below the average in the US market, which is 18.9.
+The net cash position gives plenty of options to the business, and the recent improvement in EPS is good to see.
 The relatively low P/E ratio implies the market is pessimistic.

 You might be able to find a better buy than NVR.
 If you want a selection of possible winners, check out this free list of interesting companies that trade on a P/E below 20 (but have proven they can grow earnings).